Anshuman776/langchain/News_research_tool_project/README.md

 🧠 Example Questions

-“What is the main topic of these articles?”
+“What is the price of Tata Punch”

 “Summarize the key developments.”